ULHPC/viridis-bootstrap/README.md

     Initrd: /tmp/wheezy-initrd
     Kernel: /tmp/wheezy-kernel'

+If you want to resize the image:

+    e2fsck -f wheezy-ref.img
+    resize2fs wheezy-ref.img 2G

+`resize2fs` will resize the image file and ext4 filesystem to 2GB.

 # Generate the initrd

-Execute mkinitrd.sh, the parameter is the **absolute path** to the original initrd
+Execute `mkinitrd.sh`, the parameter is the **absolute path** to the original initrd

     ./mkinitrd.sh /tmp/wheezy-initrd